cybersaksham/Password-Strength-Predict/README.md

 # Password Strength Predictor

-This is an ML model which analyse some data & predict strength of passwords with 82% accuracy.
+This is an ML model which analyze some data & predict strength of passwords with 82% accuracy.

 # Download Code